 Every great shonen villain brings something different to the table.
-The one thing that they all have in common is that they're indispensable when telling a great story.
+The one thing they all have in common is that they're indispensable when telling a great story.

-Hisoka has one goal, and one goal only: to enjoy himself through battle as much as possible.
-Morals are completely irrelevant to him, which means he's just as likely to help out the good guys as he is to oppose them.
+Hisoka has one goal, and one goal only: to enjoy himself through combat as much as possible.
+Morals are completely irrelevant to him, which means he's just as likely to help out the heroes as he is to oppose them.

 Sometimes, the best villains are the ones who take you by surprise.
 Sōsuke Aizen pretended to be a loyal member of Soul Society, but he was actually plotting its downfall the whole time.
-When he reveals his true evil face it's a total shock, but it shows exactly how devious (and therefore delightful) Aizen is.
+When he reveals his true evil face, it's a total shock, but it shows exactly how devious (and therefore delightful) Aizen is.